Last updated on January 22nd, 2019 at 10:10 pm

-In Lorne I go to the Lorne Hotel, the accommodation behind the pub.
+My favourite in Lorne is the Lorne Hotel, the accommodation behind the pub.
 It’s not noisy in the night, it has kitchen facilities and it is meters away from the last beer.
 What can I want more

 The Great Ocean Road self drive itinerary is most definitely hot.
 I usually do it in 2 or 3 days and that is the minimal length of stay I suggest.
 It can be done in a single day but it’s a bit of a tapas trip, spending most of the time in the car/bus and not really enjoying the place

 My best tips are:

 The full drive is over 200km.
 Here is usually the time I spend at each leg or attraction.
 This should give you a rough idea of the timing involved with the trip.